TheVini/DataScience/classification/swiss_banknote/README.md

+## Swiss banknote conterfeit detection

-Exercise-based on a dataset published on Kaggle: https://www.kaggle.com/chrizzles/swiss-banknote-conterfeit-detection
+Exercise-based on a dataset published in Kaggle: https://www.kaggle.com/chrizzles/swiss-banknote-conterfeit-detection

 Goal: Finding a model which can identify genuine and conterfeit banknotes.